GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/triaxialDriver/Example.rst

     :end-before: <!-- SPHINX_FUNCTION_END -->

 The ``strainFunction`` TableFunction is an example of a 1D interpolated function, which describes the strain as a function of time ``inputVarNames="{ time }"``.
-This table is defined using a single coordinateFile:
+This table is defined using a single coordinate file:

 .. literalinclude:: ../../../../../inputFiles/solidMechanics/triaixalDriverTables/time.geos
   :language: none

-And a single voxelFile:
+And a single voxel file:

 .. literalinclude:: ../../../../../inputFiles/solidMechanics/triaixalDriverTables/axialStrain.geos
   :language: none

-Similarly, the correlation between the confining stress and time is given through the ``stressFunction``, which is defined using the same coordinateFile:
+Similarly, the correlation between the confining stress and time is given through the ``stressFunction`` defined using the same coordinate file:

 .. literalinclude:: ../../../../../inputFiles/solidMechanics/triaixalDriverTables/time.geos
   :language: none

-And a different voxelFile:
+And a different voxel file:

 .. literalinclude:: ../../../../../inputFiles/solidMechanics/triaixalDriverTables/radialStress.geos
   :language: none

-For this specific test, the confining stress is kept as a constant, which equals to the ``initialStress``.
+For this specific test, the confining stress is kept constant and equal to the ``initialStress``.
-Instead of monotonic change of axial load, two loading/unloading cycles are defined in the ``strainFunction``.
+Instead of monotonic changing the axial load, two loading/unloading cycles are specified in the ``strainFunction``.
-In this way, both plastic loading and elastic unloading can be detected and observed.
+This way, both plastic loading and elastic unloading can be modeled.

-Note that ``stressFunction`` and ``strainFunction`` have negative values for a compressive test.
+Note that by convention in GEOSX, ``stressFunction`` and ``strainFunction`` have negative values for a compressive test.

 ------------------------------------------------------------------
 Mesh
 ------------------------------------------------------------------

-Even discretization is not required for the ``TriaxialDriver``, a dummy mesh should be defined to pass all the necessary checks when initializing GEOSX and running the module.
+Even if discretization is not required for the ``TriaxialDriver``, a dummy mesh should be defined to pass all the necessary checks when initializing GEOSX and running the module.
 A dummy mesh should be created in the ``Mesh`` section and assigned to the ``cellBlocks`` in the ``ElementRegions`` section.

 .. literalinclude:: ../../../../../inputFiles/solidMechanics/triaxialDriver_ExtendedDruckerPrager.xml